NazihaJ/BIFS619project/README.md

 ```

 # Heat Map

+## the first try of making the heat map
 Install R and then install the following packages to R to make the heat map from the featured gene counts.
 ```bash
 install.packages(c("dplyr", "tidyr", "ggplot2", "pheatmap"))